 Washington, D.C., Summer Program

 Students take a 2-credit course on The Ethics of Washington Lawyering, as well as a 3-credit externship seminar.
 In previous years, students have worked in major federal agencies and nonprofit groups that are often national leaders in their fields.
-Externships in the past few years have included the U.S. Department of Justice, the U.S. Department of Commerce, the U.S. Department of Education, the National Association of Realtors, and the D.C.
+Externships in the past few years have included the U.S. Department of Justice, the U.S. Department of Commerce, the U.S. Department of Education, the Securities and Exchange Commission, and the D.C.
 Office of the Attorney General.
 A year-by-year list of prior placements since 2003 is available under the Externships page.

-Several trips have been included in past years, such as tours of the White House, meeting with the chairman of the Federal Trade Commission, the U.S. Supreme Court, and White House.
+Several trips have been included in past years, such as tours of the Capitol, CIA headquarters, the Federal Trade Commission, the U.S. Supreme Court, and White House.
 There are a number of social outings as well.
 Students speak highly of their time spent in D.C. and note the bonds they form with each other add to the value of the experience.
 For more information on the classes and field trips, visit the Summer Experience page and check out this Twitter thread recap of the 2019 summer program.

 “The Washington, D.C., Summer Program is really nice because it gives students great substantive work right after their 1L year.
 I would recommend the program to anyone.
 It’s also been something that has been helpful to talk about in job interviews.
 Recruiters are really interested in what the program is about, how it works, and what kind of work I did at my externship.”